 P2.1 In the paper, authors accomplished a unique study and analysis on GNN models training complexity.
 The articles first review and development history of GNNs and creatively model all architectures as input layers, intermediate layers of graph neurons and prediction layers.
 And they quantitatively summarize the time and space complexity of 4 representative GNNs, including graph convolution, gated recurrent graph net, graph attention net and GraphSage.
 Most importantly, the article first break down complexity into operator level and offered analysis of good granularity, giving reader more guidance in future study.
 At last, the solid experiments included the study of effects of hyper-parameters and a comparison of two major sampling techniques: neighbor sampling and cluster sampling.

 Reply: Thank you for your positive comments on our manuscript.
-We have carefully revised the manuscript according to your kindly comments and suggestions in the following points.
+We have carefully revised the manuscript according to your comments and suggestions in the following points.

 P2.2 In general, the paper was well written and organized with good structure and clear narratives.
 Just some minor language errors like line Page 8, Line 208, "In active graph neurons" =>"Inactive graph neurons".